nisarhassan12/interface/README.md

 On pushes to the `production` branch, our production environment is updated.

+## Graphql Codegen

+You can run `yarn graphql-codegen` to auto-generate server I/O methods in JavaScript.

 ## Legal

 Copyright 2020 Neon Law.
 Licensed under the [Polyform Noncommercial License